eCommerce email marketing

 How to grow your email list

-Here’s how can eCommerce stores grow their email list in 2023:
+Here’s how eCommerce stores can grow their email list in 2023:

 The millennial generation has had hundreds of “We have an offer for you!”